SNAP Benefits in Oklahoma: How to Apply and Qualify

 Apply Online

 The fastest way to apply is through the OKDHSLive! portal.
-This online system lets you submit your application and upload required documents from home, saving you a trip to an office.
+This online system lets you submit your application and upload documents from home, saving you a trip to an office.

 Apply In Person